Skip to main content

 Absolute (defines a new value regardless of the non-automated value)

-This section describes how to use automation in Maschine — for more information on using modulation, please refer to section Recording and Editing Modulation.
+This section describes how to use automation in Maschine — for more information on using modulation, please refer to section Recording and editing modulation.

 Please note that modulation and automation are not mutually exclusive: You can modulate a parameter in Maschine and automate it (e.g., from your host) simultaneously!
 As a result, the parameter value will deviate (according to the recorded modulation) from its moving value defined by the automation.

-Using the Automation Pane in the Assignment Area
+Using the Automation pane in the Assignment area

 MIDI and host control can be configured in the Automation pane of the Assignment area: